 You will need the following information to complete the Shared Space Request Form:

 - The account type (Department, Union Club, or Greek).

 - The department & portfolio owning the request.

 - A name for the shared Box space.

 - A brief description of the use of the shared account.

 - The ID's of the "requestor," and 2 "Co-Owners." - The requestor must be an RPI employee and can also be one of the "Co-owners."
-Each co-owner must be a current RPI employee or student.
+Each co-owner must be a current RPI faculty or staff member.

 How Do I Manage Shared Space?

 You will need your own Box @RPI account, which you can sign up for using the tools described at https://rpi-dotcio.zendesk.com/hc/en-us/articles/360004742212-Box-Overview

 Start setting up your sharing and file structure.
 You can do this from your Box @RPI account as the co-owner of the folder that shows up at the root of your folder structure.